 You can identify the presence of grubs by finding thin strips of grass that has died, become brown, or seems spongy to the feel.

-Your pest control technician can treat your lawn for grubs.
+Your pest control technician can treat your lawn for grubs and other pests.
 It is best to treat them as soon as possible, in order to eliminate them before more eggs can hatch.
 They are especially a problem in Spring and in early Summer, so treating your lawn is the best way to prevent grubs from invading your soil.

 If you have a pest control problem give us a call or fill out this form